 - Palladium Price Update: H1 2019 in Review

 Best precious metal to invest in: Gold and silver?

-Silver is also used as a store of wealth and in jewelry, but unlike gold it’s also subject to a fair amount of industrial demand.
-In other words, the metal is not only bought by investors, but also by manufacturers looking to use it for different applications.
+Silver is also used as a store of wealth and in jewelry, but unlike gold bullion, it’s also subject to a fair amount of demand through industrial applications.
+In other words, the metal is not only bought by investors, but manufacturers are also buying it as they are looking to use it for different applications.